crossplane/upjet/docs/adding-support-for-observe-only.md

 ## (Re)generating a provider with Management Policies

-Go to the repo of the provider, e.g. upbound/provider-aws, on your local.
+Check out the provider repo, e.g., upbound/provider-aws, and go to the project directory on your local machine.

 1. Generate with management policy and update crossplane-runtime dependency: